-Juvenescent fervour and vitality, thirst for knowledge and high professionalism, excellent work and enthusiasm – this is the formula for the State Chamber Orchestra Sinfonietta Rīga.
+Youthful fervour and vitality, thirst for knowledge and professionalism of the highest level, excellent work and enthusiasm – this is the formula for the State Chamber Orchestra Sinfonietta Rīga.
 Since the foundation of the orchestra in 2006, Normunds Šnē is its Artistic Director and Chief Conductor.
-The musicians of Sinfonietta Rīga are young and open to creative challenge – they are studying the traditions of Baroque music performance and the nuances of the interpretation of Classical music; they are brilliant performers of the contemporary music and do not shy away from non-academic experiments and cross-over projects.
-The promotion of the genre of chamber symphony in Latvian music is among the ambitions of the orchestra – twice a year Sinfonietta Rīga commissions a new score.
+The musicians of Sinfonietta Rīga are young and open to creative challenges – they are studying the traditions of Baroque music performance and Classical music interpretation nuances; they are brilliant performers of contemporary music and do not shy away from non-academic experiments and cross-over projects.
+Among the ambitions of the orchestra is promotion of chamber symphony genre in Latvian music, therefore twice a year Sinfonietta Rīga commissions a new score.

-The Chamber Orchestra Sinfonietta Rīga regularly enjoys collaborating with guest conductors – a number of various programmes have been staged in cooperation with Paavo and Kristjan Järvi, Heinz Holliger, John Storgårds, Christoph Poppen, Juha Kangas, Risto Joost and Tõnu Kaljuste.
+Chamber Orchestra Sinfonietta Rīga regularly collaborates with guest conductors – a number of different programmes have been staged in cooperation with Paavo and Kristjan Järvi, Heinz Holliger, John Storgårds, Christoph Poppen, Juha Kangas, Risto Joost and Tõnu Kaljuste.

-Brilliant soloists have performed together with Sinfonietta Rīga: Monika Groop, Inga Kalna and Olga Pasichnyk (Pasiecznik); as well as pianists Kristian Bezuidenhout, Alexander (Lexo) Toradze and Diana Ketler, the most prominent Latvian organist Iveta Apkalna, violinists Kolja Blacher, Pekka Kuusisto, Isabelle Faust, Thomas Gould, Alina Pogostkina, Baiba Skride, Augustin Dumay and Alexander Janiczek, colleagues from Artemis quartet - violinist Vineta Sareika and violist Gregor Sigl, violist Maxim Rysanov, cellist Sol Gabetta, oboe soloist Alexei Ogrintchouk, trombone soloist Christian Lindberg, jazz drummer Peter Erskine, accordionist Ksenija Sidorova, flutist Patrick Gallois, clarinetists Jörg Widmann and Emil Jonason and the experts of the early music Andrew Lawrence-King and Enrico Onofri.
-The orchestra tightly collaborate with the Latvian Radio Choir and its conductor Sigvards Kļava.
-Together, they have annually staged several musical programmes including the first performances of Latvian sacred music.
+Among the brilliant soloists that have performed together with Sinfonietta Rīga are classical singers Monika Groop, Inga Kalna and Olga Pasichnyk (Pasiecznik); pianists Kristian Bezuidenhout, Alexander (Lexo) Toradze and Diana Ketler; chief organist of Elbphilharmonie in Hamburg – Latvian Iveta Apkalna; Argentinian bandoneon player Marcelo Nisinman; violinists Kolja Blacher, Isabelle Faust, Thomas Gould, Alina Pogostkina, Baiba Skride, Augustin Dumay, Alexander Janiczek, Pekka Kuusisto and Vadim Gluzman; cellist Sol Gabetta; the members of the Berlin-based Artemis Quartet – violinist Vineta Sareika and violist Gregor Sigl, as well as Ukrainian violist Maxim Rysanov.
+Other excellent collaborations that the orchestra has enjoyed have been with clarinetists Jörg Widmann and Emil Jonason, Swedish trombone soloist Christian Lindberg and jazz drummer Peter Erskine, renowned Latvian accordionist Ksenija Sidorova, oboe soloist Alexei Ogrintchouk and flutist Patrick Gallois, as well as early music experts Andrew Lawrence-King and Enrico Onofri.
+The orchestra celebrated the closing of its 10th Season by sharing the stage with the legendary Scottish percussionist Evelyn Glennie.
+Over the years, the orchestra has developed a close friendship with the Latvian Radio Choir and its conductor Sigvards Kļava.
+Together, they stage several musical programmes each year, including first performances of Latvian sacred music.